DFE-Digital/bat-design-history/app/posts/publish-teacher-training-courses/2019-04-08-email-video-comms.md

 ---
 title: Email with video of new vacancies feature
-description: Watch our video about the new Publish teacher training courses.
+description: Watch our video about the new Publish teacher training courses
 date: 2019-04-08
 ---